 Dabbadrop, Hackney / Leyton / Tower Hamlets

 Dabbadrop opened in January as London’s first plastic-free, vegan takeaway, delivering dishes in metal ‘dabba’ boxes, which are similar to a tiffin carrier.
-Billed as ‘convenience with a conscience,’ the Asian menu specialises in plant-based meals including colourful curries and the signature slow-cooked daal, as well as punchy extras including rich aloo chaat and avocado raita.
+Billed as ‘convenience with a conscience,’ the Asian menu specialises in plant-based meals, including colourful curries and the signature slow-cooked daal, as well as punchy extras like rich aloo chaat and avocado raita.
 Diners sign up in advance to a weekly subscription service from £32, available in Hackney, Islington, Walthamstow, Leyton, Tower Hamlets and now also some South London post-codes.

 Daylesford, South Kensington / Notting Hill / Pimlico / Marylebone

 Lady Carole Bamford's ultra-glossy London farm shops are restocked daily with organic eggs, fresh meat and vegetables, direct from the Bamford farm in the Cotswolds.
 There is a home delivery service available, but it is currently facing high demand.
 You can however order hot and cold dishes via Deliveroo, including full vegan breakfasts, fresh smoothies, warm salads and comforting spiced chicken tagine or lamb casserole.